revenuepointlabs/platform-notifications/README.md

 - [PostgreSQL](https://www.postgresql.org/) (locally or hosted)
 - A Webex access token for sending messages to a Webex space.
 - PagerDuty API key and integration keys for each service you want to monitor.
+- **API keys** for authentication to access the platform notification service.

 ## Installation